 Their debut album ‘Three Imaginary Boys’ hit shelves way back in 1979, but it was albums like ‘Pornography’, ‘Kiss Me Kiss Me Kiss Me’, ‘Disintegration’, and 1992’s UK number one album ‘Wish’ that really cemented their place in music history.

-In 2016, they toured across the UK, North America, Australia/New Zealand, and Europe through the year, though they've played shows across he globe with their massive hits such as Friday I'm In Love, Boys Don't Cry, Lovesong, Lullaby, Close To Me, and Just Like Heaven, to name a few.
+During their career, the Cure have toured across the world!
+UK, North America, Australia/New Zealand, and Europe, they've played across the globe with their massive hits such as Friday I'm In Love, Boys Don't Cry, Lovesong, Lullaby, Close To Me, and Just Like Heaven, to name a few.

 Madrid Barclaycard Palacio de Deportes on November 20 2016

 Outstanding perfomance last sunday in Madrid.
 Brought back so great memories, the band is on top form.
 Really almost 3 hours of great music with new songs and the classic ones aswell.
 In a full scenario with a great presentation, brilliant sound and lights, Robert Smith and the band seems to be Eternal.
 Hope they will go on.
 Definitely would repeat.